pfaffelh/recent-admixture/README.md

 analysis_Kidd.r: Same for the Kidd AIMset.

 In data/self, the scripts for analysing the self-collected individuals are stored, as well as the reference datasets.

-Note that the required file SNPsalleVPs.csv which contains genotype information is not contained in the repository.
+Note that the required file SNPstwoVPs.csv which contains genotype information is not contained in the repository.
 Please ask the authors when you are interested in this data.

+If you want to analyse your own data, you can use the files in data/self as well.
+Then, you have to provide a csv-file with the same structure as SNPstwoVPs.csv (ideally with tabs as delimiter) and change line 23 in analysis_iullumina.r in order to read this file.

+The R-scripts do not produce figures.
+Results are variables like (for the self-collected individuals): training.freqs: Allele frequencies in the training set
+predictions: For the naive Bayes classifier, prediction probabilities are given.
+ia: Individual Admixture for all samples loglik.ia: Log-likelihood of the admixture modek for all samples, broken down for all SNPs
+pia: Parental Individual Admixture for all samples (each sample is one row, the two parents are reported consecutively) loglik.pia: Log-likelihood of the recent-admixture modek for all samples, broken down for all SNPs delta.loglik: Difference of rowSums(loglik.pia) and rowSums(loglik.pia) test.sample: The data which is analysed training.samLoc: Sampling locations for individuals in the training set